tpoisot/ScientificComputingForTheRestOfUs/_lessons/01_flow_of_execution.md

 statements.

 In fact, there is a name for this type of data: Boolean.
 In the Boolean world, things are either *true*, or *false*, and we decide accordingly.
-We think in Boolean terms without noticing it very often!
+Very often, we think in Boolean terms without noticing it!
 For example, when wondering if it is faster to go to work by bus, or by bike, we are expressing in our own way the question of "going to work by bus is faster than by bike, true or false?".

 And then, we will of course take a decision based on the outcome of this question.
-"If it is faster to go by bike, then I will go by bus".
+"If it is faster to go by bike, then I will go by bike".

 Have you noticed that the word *if* appeared a lot in the past few sentences?
 It is because `if` is the first way to control the flow of execution.
 It is one of